frequent questions

 Before entering into a credit agreement, bank customers must:

-Consider whether their income is sufficient to ensure the payment of the debts they intend to incur – the credit instalments are a fixed monthly expenditure of the family budget, with impact until the loan is repaid in full;
+Consider whether their income is sufficient to ensure the repayment of the debts they intend to incur – credit instalments are a fixed monthly expenditure of the household budget, with an impact until the loan is repaid in full;

 Provide the credit institution with clear and true information about their financial situation so that the institution makes a careful assessment of their ability to repay the loan.